syncfusion-content/angular-api-docs/api/angular/ejTreeGrid.md

 <ts name = "ej.TreeGrid.PrintMode"/>

-Specifies the mode of printing the control, whether it should print the all the records or the current page content.
+Specifies the mode of printing the control that is whether it should print the all records or the current page content.

 <table class="params">
 <thead>